 As a part of its host of customizable features, the automated risk scorecard also generates a custom checklist that makes evaluating risk much easier.
 Since risk factors are unique to every merchant, having a checklist that is fitted to the type of merchant you’re evaluating is key to a seamless onboarding and underwriting experience.
 With the potential to evaluate and onboard merchants in less than 10 minutes, the Agreement Express automated risk scorecard can lead your business to more revenue, faster.

 All of this customization and efficiency comes with a reduction in error and risk Since data entry with the risk scorecard is automatic, more time is available for underwriters to make decisions that need a more complex approach.
 The arduous, mistake-ridden process that usually defines manual risk analyses is now easily managed by our software, leaving you with a wealth of well-documented data and synthesized insights so you can make the final decision.

 The Bottom Line

 Whether you’re ready or not, the age of digital transformation is here.
 And your chance to use the most innovative merchant experience tool is here.
-Sign up for a free trial of the Agreement Express risk scorecard today.
+Schedule a demo of the Agreement Express risk scorecard today.